HINDRANCES TO TRUE SPIRITUAL GROWTH (Part 1)

 When a child is not growing or developing healthily and steadily in every aspect – physically, mentally, emotionally, or otherwise – all those who truly love and care about the child become very concerned, troubled and unhappy.
 Moreover, the child becomes a burden to his parents and all those around him.

-If after several years of claiming to be born again you still have to depend constantly and totally on your pastor or prophet to hear, know, discern or recognize God’s voice and leading, or to receive divine guidance and direction for your life, then you have not really grown up spiritually.
+If after several years of claiming to be born again you still must depend constantly and totally on your pastor or prophet for you to know, discern or recognize God’s voice and leading, or to receive direct divine guidance and direction for your life, then you have not really grown up spiritually.

-If after many years of being in the faith, your conduct or character is still not in any way close to that of Christ, or you are still not bearing or manifesting the fruit of the Spirit, then something is definitely wrong somewhere.
-And you should be concerned!
+If after many years of being in the faith, your conduct or character is still not in any way close to that of Christ, or you are still not bearing or manifesting the fruit of the Spirit, then something is wrong somewhere.
+You should be concerned!

-It is sad but true that many people in our churches today are not growing up steadily into Christ (1 Cor.
-3:1-7).
-After several years of attending church services regularly and dutifully, yet they remain spiritually immature, shallow in spiritual understanding of God’s Word, unable to recognize or discern God’s voice and leading and thus totally and continuously dependent on their pastors and prophets.
+It is sad but true that many people in our churches today are not growing up steadily into Christ.
+After several years of attending church services regularly and dutifully, yet they remain spiritually immature, shallow in spiritual understanding of God’s Word, unable to hear, recognize or discern God’s voice and leading and thus totally and continuously dependent on their pastors and prophets.

 Why are many people in our churches today not maturing in the faith, or growing up into Christ steadily?